entloc/PINT/README.md

 ### Datasets
 We conduct our experiments on two well-adopted benchmark datasets — NELL-One and Wiki-One.
 You can find original datasets them from [here](https://github.com/xwhan/One-shot-Relational-Learning).
+You can download datasets used in this paper from [here](https://pan.baidu.com/s/1ENTGLHQLU9W6m4Eb1XOx1A), the extraction code is 36yy.

 ### Training
 * For NELL-One: python train.py --dataset "NELL-One" --embed_dim 100 --hidden_dim 100 --few 1 --eval_every 50